ethereum/hevm/doc/src/ds-test-tutorial.md

 }
 ```

-After compiling with `forge build`, when ran under hevm, we get:
+After compiling with `forge build --ast`, when ran under hevm, we get:

 ```
 $ hevm test